Alex Cartañá: 2006–2009

 In 2006, Cartañá teamed up with Paul Smith, a member of 365 Artists Management Company.

 Dance projects such "Dig the Vibes" with Cabrera was released through Kidology Records, and a second dance track and co-writer credits was "Funkmanouver", commercially known as "Wait for Me", featured on the Ministry of Sound compilation album, Housexy: Summer in the City, released in March 2007.

 Cartañá was working on new material independently and working towards a full Spanish album which was to be sprinkled with all her past influences.
 But that album came to a halt and never fully materialized.
 And she consequently decided to focus her attention on other ventures.

 2015–present

 In 2015, Cartañá became involved with Disney Junior's animated series The Lion Guard, based on Disney's 1994 film The Lion King.
 She sings backing vocals on all of the songs on the show, including lead vocals for the song "Trail to Hope".
 She also voices the character Twiga the giraffe, whose first appearance was singing the lead vocals for the song "Kupatana Community".

+Cartaña voices the character of Assistant Matron in Earwig and the Witch.